conneillys/AI-Project/docs/Proposal.md

 Once we have a working AI, we can start preforming test runs compared against other players scores and optimizing to achieve the highest scores possible.

 ## References

+[^1] F. Takano, Y. Maekawa and H. Kasahara, "Multiple-Paths Search with Concurrent Thread Scheduling for Fast AND/OR Tree Search," 2009 International Conference on Complex, Intelligent and Software Intensive Systems, Fukuoka, 2009, pp. 51-58, doi: 10.1109/CISIS.2009.65.

 <!-- TODO Find these -->